Deep Plane Facelift

 Deep Plane vs. Other Facelifts

-Many surgeons offer a type of facelift called something like a “Band-Aid Lift” or “Lunchtime Lift.”
-This can be done in under 40 minutes per side, with the facelift patient under anesthesia near the incision sites only.
+Many surgeons offer types of lifts called “Band-Aid Lifts” or “Lunchtime Lifts.”
 By lifting the skin from the underlying layers, pulling the skin back, trimming the skin, and closing the incision, the immediate results can look quite good.
-However, skin-only lifts rarely withstand the test of time.
+This is a skin only facelift or cutaneous facelift.
+However, skin-only lifts last only 6 months to 1 year.

-Who are the best candidates for a deep plane facelift?
+What age is best for a deep plane facelift?

 How do I know if a surgeon has sufficient skill in this technique?

 The best way to evaluate a surgeon’s skill is to look at patient before and afters and ask about qualifications/training during your consultation.
-The deep plane technique is more challenging, but can offer results that last significantly longer than simpler lifting techniques.
+Ask to see long term postoperative results, not just results within 6 months,

 Will a deep plane facelift smooth my surface skin?